brennanp93/SpaceMan/README.md

 - Change the style of the whole game
 - Allow words with repeating letters
 - Refactor the play again button
+- Allow player to choose from word categories